Tuesday and Wednesday, 1:00 - 4:00pm

 Social workers in the CF team have an important role to play in helping patients and their families cope more effectively with the inevitable stress of having a chronic illness.
 By acting as an advocate for patients, social work assessments guide CF patients toward the following:

-We have one research nurse who prepares Institutional Review Board (IRB) submissions for new research studies, including research study protocol summaries, consent forms, assent forms and required IRB forms, as well as protocol amendments, safety updates, and serious adverse events.
-These studies are investigator-initiated by our physicians.
+We have research nurses who prepare Institutional Review Board (IRB) submissions for new research studies, including research study protocol summaries, consent forms, assent forms and required IRB forms, as well as protocol amendments, safety updates, and adverse event reporting.
+These studies are both investigator-initiated by our physicians and pharmaceutical industry-sponsored.

 We welcome the opportunity to work with patients and primary care physicians in Louisiana and throughout the Southeast.